 But then we got to the beach.

 The beach is quiet.
 The beach is peaceful.
 It has wide, flat, empty roads that harbor not a soul during rush hour.
-It’s where I first learned to drive a car at the ripe old age of 12, and the oldest took her father for a golf cart spin at the tender age of four.
+It’s where I first learned to drive a car at the ripe old age of 12, and where the oldest took her father for a golf cart spin at the tender age of four.
 It seemed only natural to continue my family’s tradition of wild women on wheels, so much so that I acquiesced when a wide-eyed and desperate five-year-old begged me to set her bike free.

 Ten minutes later I was on the front porch, my Dad’s old ratchet set in my hands.
 I cranked away at the rusty bolts until they were off and we were, too, across the lawn and onto the street running parallel to the water.